Night and low light photography

 When I've finished, what course can I do next?

 If you wish to pursue a career in photography, you may want to look at some of the other City Lit photography courses focusing on particular photographic skills, such as portraiture, lighting techniques or Photoshop.
-Browse the Photography, Visual Arts and Computing courses on the website or in the prospectus for inspiration.
+Browse the Photography, Visual Arts and Computing courses on the website for inspiration.

 You can download a PDF of all the Photography courses on offer at: http://www.citylit.ac.uk/courses/Photography, search on the web site or request a printed prospectus from the home page.